rxu18/jekyll-theme-chirpy/_posts/2021-06-20-tech-internship.md

 A friend who's going into sophomore year asked me about applying to tech internships.
 As someone who has gone through the process a few times, I thought it would be helpful to write down my thoughts.
 I will use "tech" to describe anything that attracts Math/CS students, which often includes finance as well.

-I will update this once I talk to some friends about their experiences.

 # Recruiting Timeline
 Since many companies are recruiting for strong talents, we get a "race to the bottom".
 Many companies want students to apply/interview early.
 Then, they can send out an offer with a tight deadline and lock the student in.
 As a result, big companies start recruiting in Aug-Oct and often end near Dec.
 Startups tend to be less certain about how many interns they can hire, and recruit more in the spring.